-This is a fully online course.
-All materials will be available on the Hunter College Blackboard site.
-The Blackboard site will have a "Weekly coursework" page.
-For each week there will be folder labelled by date containing recommended reading, additional articles, an assignment and/or other materials.
-Students are expected to complete all the work in each folder on a weekly basis.
+This course will be taught in the hybrid format with a combination of 50% online and 50% in-person lectures.
+All online lectures will be conducted on Fridays and will be via Blackboard collaborate.
+The Hunter College Blackboard site will have a "Weekly coursework" page.
+For each topic there will be folder labelled by date containing recommended reading, additional articles, and associated assignment and/or other materials.
+All students must register with Pearson's My Mastering through Blackboard to be able to do the Mastering assignments.
+Instructions for registration are posted on Blackboard.